 Some couples look at fertility treatment as a means to help them conceive.
 Unfortunately, however, UK funding is restricted to couples who have not had any children.
 Couples suffering from secondary infertility therefore have to pay £4000-£5000 for a cycle of IVF.

 The success rate of such treatment varies widely and depends on a range of factors.
 To help you identify what treatment is most likely to succeed and what your chances of getting pregnant are, we recommend using a tool called My IVF Chances. is completely free of charge.It will provide you with a report explaining what your best options are and the likelihood of you conceiving after undergoing IVF.

 My IVF Chances has been developed by scientists from the University of Cambridge (UK) to help couples understand their fertility options better.
 Once you have filled in your medical history, the calculator will ’look‘ in the national database for all the couples who have had IVF or ICSI who have similar characteristics (e.g. age, medical condition, time trying, etc).
 The calculator will email you a full report with an explanation of your likely chances of IVF success.

-See the website for more information or Buy it from Boots or direct from the makers at http://www.duofertility.com/buy-now
+See the website for more information or Pre-Order direct from the makers at https://www.duofertility.com/